pforhan/wannabe/README.md

 Then there's how to display these:

 * A `Camera` keeps track of where we're looking.
 * A `Projection` converts a Position to a pixel location, given a Camera and a pixel size.
-There's `Flat`, `Isometric`, and (still-in-progress) `Perspective` Projections.
+There's `Flat`, `Isometric`, and (still-in-progress) `PseudoPerspective` Projections.
 * A `UI` keeps track of the Grid, the Camera, and the Projection, and actually renders the result.

 Samples
 -------
-Right now, you can run SwingWannabe, a java-AWT and Swing implementation that I'm using as my testbed.
+You can run SwingWannabe, a java-AWT and Swing implementation that I'm using as my testbed.
 It loads a [heightmap](http://en.wikipedia.org/wiki/Heightmap) and displays the resulting Grid.
 I went ahead and implemented 8 different render modes (shown here with the Isometric projection).

 Original heightmap: